CS7260: Internetworking Architectures and Protocols

 2. An in-depth survey of a core or emerging network algorithmics topic, e.g., on new network data sketching algorithms that have emerged in the past several years.

-3. I have several "pet projects" that I desperately need people to work on.
+3. I may have some "pet projects" that I need people to work on.

 Homeworks